micro-community/development/README.md

 ## Roadmap

-This is a high level overview.
-See the detailed [roadmap](roadmap).
+This is a high level overview for the open source.
+See the detailed product [roadmap](roadmap).

 - [X] consolidate all [libraries](design/libraries.md) into go-micro
 - [X] gRPC API for the micro proxy